mitchellvanw/event-dispatcher/README.md

 When an event is dispatched the `handle` method on the correct listeners will be called.

 ### Listening
-Now we got the building blocks ready lets start listening for some new users!
+Now we got the building blocks ready lets start listening for some new users, shall we.
 For the sake of this example, the code is kept as simple as possible.

 ```php